← All foods / Proteins

 Egg substitute

-Commercial egg substitutes are usually made mostly from egg whites — which means they carry the same considerations as egg white on its own.
+Commercial egg substitutes are usually made mostly from egg whites, so they're low in histamine but carry the same liberator nuance as egg white on its own.

-Mostly egg white — products like liquid egg substitutes are predominantly white with little or no yolk, concentrating the component most associated with histamine concerns; egg whites are widely listed as histamine liberators, meaning they may prompt the body to release its own stored histamine
+• Mostly egg white — products like liquid egg substitutes are predominantly white with little or no yolk, concentrating the component most associated with the liberator effect; egg whites are widely listed as histamine liberators, meaning they may prompt the body to release its own stored histamine

 Checking the ingredient list is worthwhile, since formulations vary quite a bit between brands.